Ma5ha/factOfDAy/README.md

 ## Quote of day

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is made in React,

-This app enables you to find famous  quotes, like, dislike them of favorise.
+This app enables you to find famous  quotes, like, dislike them of favorite.
-You can al
+You can also add your own quotes.

 ## Available Scripts

 ]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0MzQ1MTM4Nl19
+eyJoaXN0b3J5IjpbLTIwMDA2NjU3OTZdfQ==
 -->